Karim141/data_analysis/Customer Churn (Telecommunication Area)/README.md

 Based on the insights obtained, it is recommended that telecommunications companies:

-- Reevaluate the pricing and benefits of international plans to align better with customer expectations, thus enhancing satisfaction and reducing churn.
+**Pricing Strategy Overhaul**: Telecom companies should consider restructuring their pricing models to be more competitive and aligned with customer expectations, especially for high-churn services.
-- Implement targeted retention strategies that leverage the predictive power of the Random Forest model to identify and intervene with high-risk customers before they churn.
+- **Targeted Customer Retention Programs**: Utilizing the insights from the Random Forest model, develop personalized retention programs aimed at high-risk customer segments, possibly offering customized plans or loyalty incentives.
-- Consider customer feedback from churned customers, especially those with international plans, to adjust services and improve customer satisfaction metrics.
+- **Enhanced Customer Service in High-Churn States**: Focus on improving customer service in states with high churn rates by addressing common complaints and enhancing service reliability.